MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-semantic-functions.md

 ms.date: 9/1/2020
 ---

-# Semantic Interpretation
+# Semantic functions

-Semantic interpretation associates semantic output with each interpreted path through the grammar.
+Semantic functions associates semantic output with each interpreted path through the grammar.
 In particular, the service evaluates the sequence of statements in the `tag` elements traversed by the interpretation to compute the final output.

 A statement may be an assignment of a literal or a variable to another variable.
 It may also assign the output of a function with 0 or more parameters to a variable.
 Each function parameter may be specified using a literal or a variable.
 If the function does not return any output, the assignment is omitted.